 2008 Soul singer Al Wilson dies at age 68 of kidney failure.

-2007 Rock guitarist Lobby Loyde (Billy Thorpe and The Aztecs, The Coloured Balls) dies at age 65 of lung cancer.
+2007 Rock guitarist Lobby Loyde (of Billy Thorpe and The Aztecs, The Coloured Balls) dies at age 65 of lung cancer.

 2003 Nina Simone dies at age 70 after a long battle with breast cancer.

 2003 EMI and Universal Music sue the file-sharing service Napster for copyright violations.